 How To Tell If Wheat Noodles Have Gone Bad

-If the packaging is not open but the wheat noodles are out of date, they may be stale and dry, but they probably won’t be unsafe (or nice) to eat.
+If the packaging is not open, but the wheat noodles are out of date, they may be stale and dry, but they probably won’t be unsafe to eat.

 How To Tell If Fresh Ramen Noodles Have Gone Bad

-Unfortunately, fresh ramen noodles do go bad quite quickly, since they are moist so harbor mold and bacteria.
+Unfortunately, fresh ramen noodles do go bad quite quickly since they are moist and can, therefore, harbor mold and bacteria.
 Look for mold or dark specs.